Green Micro-Mobility Project

 Getting Creative with SustainabilityLink opens in a new window: Funding art based community engagement.

-- Centre for Modern Records (CMR) contributes to understanding of cycling and female empowerment.
+- Modern Records Centre (MRC) contributes to understanding of cycling and female empowerment.

 - Students from Warwick Business School have been recognised for their innovation in the development of a prize-winning GreenBike Filter, which cleans polluted air as people pedal around cities.